-Q: When can my office sign up to host a Challenge?
+Q: Where can my office sign up to host a Challenge?

 Q: What happens after we sign up?

-A: The CAC’s Congressional Affairs Director will be in touch.
+A: The CAC’s Congressional Operations Coordinator will be in touch.

 Q: What official resources are my office allowed to use to run this Challenge?

 A: You are allowed to use all MRA resources, as long as the use is handbook-compliant.

 The Members’ Congressional Handbook lists the resources offices can use under “officially-sanctioned competitions.”
 These rules were put in place by Committee Resolution 114 (pg.
 4), your office is allowed to use any of the following MRA resources, as long as the use is handbook-compliant: